kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `Service`; the same mechanism should be available to resources that do not need `Service` semantics.
 For lack of a scoped API, many controllers settle for option 1, creating a `Service` whenever they need `EndpointSlices`.
-The following resources from across the Kubernetes ecosystem each implement their own version of label-selection-based endpoint management:
+The following resources from across the Kubernetes ecosystem demonstrate label-selection and endpoint-management logic being implemented independently:

 - Istio `ServiceEntry`: `spec.workloadSelector` selects Kubernetes pods and VM workloads as service endpoints.